Vitamin B12 And Alcohol – Nutrient Deficiency And Repair

 • Diuretic effect – Alcohol significantly increases urinary excretion of vitamin B12, which is taken from the blood and liver.

-• Overworked liver and pancreas – Many nutrients are made available to the body by the liver, but the organ cannot process vitamins and minerals when it is preoccupied with detoxifying alcohol (which it only does at about 1 drink per hour).
+• Overworked liver and pancreas – Many nutrients are made available to the body by the liver, but the organ cannot process vitamins and minerals when it is preoccupied with detoxifying (which it only does at about 1 drink per hour).

 • Acetaldehyde – This is the most common toxic byproduct from alcohol, causing hangover symptoms, inflammation, and DNA damage that can lead to cancer.
 Inflammation further decreases nutrient utilization.